benknam/insynic/README.md

 ## Overview

-insynic is a native macOS desktop application for controlling and operating Android devices from a Mac.
+insynic is a desktop application for controlling and operating Android devices.
 Built on top of the [scrcpy](https://github.com/Genymobile/scrcpy) engine, it integrates screen mirroring, file management, OTG input, virtual key mapping, and more, with bilingual support for English and Chinese.

 ## Features